Nageswar-Sahoo/EVA-7/S5 Assignment/README.md

 Changes done:
 1. Reduced parameters by introducing GAP layer.
-2. Continued basic transformations done to the original dataset like converting to tensor and normalizing.
+2. Continued with basic transformations done to the original dataset like converting to tensor and normalizing.

 Model parameters